What is the Gospel?

 The Gospel and the social Gospel

 The Gospel needs to be distinguished from the social Gospel, which is a counterfeit gospel.
 The social Gospel misinterprets the Gospel – teaching salvation by good works, or salvation by merit.
-It is one form of counterfeit religion that teaches salvation by keeping rules or law-keeping.
+It is one form of counterfeit religion, teaching salvation by keeping rules or law-keeping.
 Merit and grace are opposites Rom 11:6.
 Salvation is by free grace, by God’s unmerited favour, not by human merit.

 Social justice and its importance